cal-itp/data-infra/kubernetes/README.md

           - lottspot
 ```

 We want to avoid committing these secrets to GitHub, but we also want to version control as much of the `values.yaml` as possible.
-Fortunately, he JupyterHub chart affords us the ability to use the `hub.existingSecret` parameter to referencing an existing secret containing additional `values.yaml` entries.
+Fortunately, the JupyterHub chart affords us the ability to use the `hub.existingSecret` parameter to referencing an existing secret containing additional `values.yaml` entries.
 For GitHub OAuth specifically, the `jupyterhub-github-config` secret must contain a `values.yaml` key containing a base64-encoded representation of the following yaml:

 ```yaml
 hub: